ucc23/ucc/_clusters/ubc7.md

 UTI_C_lit: 0.42
 UTI_C_dup: 0.98
 UTI_summary: |
-    UBC 7 is a relatively close, rich, very dense object of very high C3 quality.
+    <b>UBC 7</b> is a rich, very dense object of very high C3 quality.
+It is located at a very close distance from the Sun, near the mid-plane.
 It is poorly studied in the literature.This is a unique object, which shares a very small percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 24.8